 The date we provide an Allowance toward (or otherwise cover) an item described in this "Optical Services" section is the date on which you order the item.
-For example, if we last provided an Allowance toward an item you ordered on May 1, 2011, and if we provide an Allowance not more than once every 24 months for that type of item, then we would not provide another Allowance toward that type of item until on or after May 1, 2013.
+For example, if we last provided an Allowance toward an item you ordered on May 1, 2012, and if we provide an Allowance not more than once every 24 months for that type of item, then we would not provide another Allowance toward that type of item until on or after May 1, 2014.
 You can use the Allowances under this "Optical Services" section only when you first order an item.
 If you use part but not all of an Allowance when you first order an item, you cannot use the rest of that Allowance later.

 Eyeglasses and contact lenses.
-We provide a single \$175 Allowance toward the purchase price of any or all of the following not more than once every 24 months when a physician or optometrist prescribes an eyeglass lens (for eyeglass lenses and frames) or contact lens (for contact lenses):
+We provide a single \$350 Allowance toward the purchase price of any or all of the following not more than once every 24 months when a physician or optometrist prescribes an eyeglass lens (for eyeglass lenses and frames) or contact lens (for contact lenses):

-- Eyeglass lenses when a Plan Provider puts the lenses into a frame - Eyeglass frames when a Plan Provider puts two lenses (at least one of which must have refractive value) into the frame - Contact lenses, fitting, and dispensing
+- Eyeglass lenses when a Plan Provider puts the lenses into a frame - Eyeglass frames when a Plan Provider puts two lenses (at least one of which must have refractive value) into the frame - Contact lenses, fitting, and dispensing covered) we will provide an Allowance toward the purchase price of a replacement item of the same type (eyeglass lens, or contact lens, fitting, and dispensing) for the eye that had the .50 diopter change.
+The Allowance toward one of these replacement lenses is \$30 for a single vision eyeglass lens or for a contact lens (including fitting and dispensing) and \$45 for a multifocal or lenticular eyeglass lens.

 We will not provide the Allowance if we have provided an Allowance toward (or otherwise covered) eyeglass lenses or frames within the previous 24 months.
+This also means that if your Group's non-Medicare plan includes coverage for eyeglasses or contact lenses, the \$350 Allowance reflects the coordination of the two coverages, thus they cannot be combined.

 Replacement lenses.
-If you have a change in prescription of at least .50 diopter in one or both eyes within 12 months of the initial point of sale of an eyeglass lens or contact lens that we provided an Allowance toward (or otherwise covered) we will provide an Allowance toward the purchase price of a replacement item of the same type (eyeglass lens, or contact lens, fitting, and dispensing) for the eye that had the .50 diopter change.
-The Allowance toward one of these replacement lenses is \$30 for a single vision eyeglass lens or for a contact lens (including fitting and dispensing) and \$45 for a multifocal or lenticular eyeglass lens.
+If you have a change in prescription of at least .50 diopter in one or both eyes within 12 months of the initial point of sale of an eyeglass lens or contact lens that we provided an Allowance toward (or otherwise